SerenovaLLC/winter/README.md

 ## Winterfile DSL

-####bundle (group, artifact, [version])
+####bundle (group, artifact, [version], [{}])
   Specify an application bundle to deploy into the OSGi container.
 If `version` is not speicfied, it will default to `LATEST`.
+The 4th parameter is a block that can be used to specify the packaging type (defaults to 'jar').
+For example, if the bundle is packaged as a war file, the block can read `{:package => 'war'}`.
 Bundles added the Winterfile will be downoaded and placed in the './run/{name}/bundles' directory (relative to the Winterfile) when `winter build` is performed.

 ####conf (directory)
   The contents of this directory tree is read and any file ending in '*.erb' is parsed as a template.
 The result of the template is placed in './run/{name}/conf' (relative to the Winterfile) and will overwrite any files that already exist there.